JujuAdams/ExtendingJSON/README.md

 ## Config JSON

-"Config JSON" is custom JSON-like loose format, and is even less strict than "Loose JSON".

-Config JSON focuses on being easy to write.
-It dispenses with commas and double quotes where they are not needed.
-Config JSON can also contain single-line and multi-line comments (they are ignored on load).
-It allows to use duplicated keys (data either is just replaced in case of integers and string, or merged in case of arrays and structs).
+Config JSON is an extension to the previously described Loose JSON but is even less strict.
+It allows for data to be defined and overwritten, something that is usually forbidden in standard JSON (including "loose JSON" above).
+In the case of integers and strings, values are overwritten.
+Structs and arrays, however, are merged together where possible.

 ```
 {